 | Hungary | Restricted (ISP domain blocks) | Jan 2026 | Gambling oversight authority | Access blocked nationwide | Operating without licensing, pending further regulatory review |

-| Italy | Restricted (Regulatory block) | 2025-2026 | Gambling regulator (ADM) | Access restricted due to licensing classification | Event contracts treated as fixed-odds betting without license |
+| Italy | Restricted (Regulatory block) | 2025-2026 | Gambling regulator (ADM) | Users can view markets and data but cannot trade | Event contracts treated as fixed-odds betting without license |

 | Ukraine | Restricted (National ban registry) | Late 2025 to early 2026 | National enforcement authority | Added to ban registry with ISP enforcement | Concern over wartime outcome betting and public order risk |